A high order explicit time finite element method for the acoustic wave equation with discontinuous coefficients: The explicit time discretization for the ODE system

 If $r= 2\ (\mbox{\rm mod}\, 4)$, we assume $r=4s+2$, $s\ge 0$, then $\delta_{r+k}\not=0$ when $k=2q+1$ for some $q\ge 0$.
 We have

 This implies $(\widetilde{\bfy}_r'(t),\widetilde{\bfy}_r(t))\le 0$ if

 This proves the theorem when \eqref{cfl2} holds. \end{proof}

 \begin{rem} The strong stability in Theorem \ref{thmtimestab} is obtained thanks to the important relationship of the spatial discretization operators $D^-$ and $D^+$ in \eqref{semineg}.
-The energy conserving mixed finite element methods for solving the Hodge wave equation in Wu and Bai \cite{Wu2021SINUM} all satisfy this relation and thus the explicit time stepping method proposed in this section can be used to solve the ODE systems resulting from these mixed finite element methods. \end{rem}
+The energy conserving mixed finite element methods for solving the Hodge wave equation in Wu and Bai \cite{Wu2021SINUM} all satisfy this relation and thus the explicit time stepping method proposed in this section can be used to solve the ODE systems resulting from their mixed finite element methods. \end{rem}

 \begin{rem} A careful check of the proof of Theorem \ref{thmtimestab} shows that when $r=2\,({\rm mod}\,4)$, the strong stability holds for any $\gamma\in (0,2)$.
-In particular, if $\gamma=1$, then $\widetilde{\bfy}_r=\bfy_{r+1}$ by \eqref{ymtilde}.
+In particular, if $\gamma=1$, then $\widetilde{\bfy}_r=\bfy_{r+1}$ by \eqref{cc3}.
 However, since $\lambda(r,\gamma)$ increases as $\gamma$ decreases, the choice $\gamma\in (0,1)$ is more favorable than the choice $\gamma\in [1,2)$.
 This is the reason that we also impose $\gamma\in (0,1)$ in Algorithm \ref{timedisc} when $r=2\,({\rm mod}\,4)$, which is the same as the case when $r=1\,({\rm mod}\,4)$.
 In practical computations, one can choose $\gamma=0.1$. \end{rem}

-\begin{rem} For the cases of $r= 0,3\,({\rm mod}\,4)$, our time discretization is equivalent to the standard $r$ stage $r$ order explicit RK method whose strong stability is proved in Sun and Shu \cite[Theorems 4.2 and 4.5]{Sun2019ssp}.
+\begin{rem} For the cases of $r= 0,3\,({\rm mod}\,4)$, our time discretization without source terms at nodes is equivalent to the standard $r$ stage $r$ order explicit RK method whose strong stability is proved in \cite[Theorems 4.2 and 4.5]{Sun2019ssp}.
 Our Theorem \ref{thmtimestab} improves the results in \cite{Sun2019ssp} in that we prove the strong stability in the whole time interval $(0,T)$ instead of only at the times $t=t_n, 1\le n\le N$.
 Moreover, we also provide explicit upper bounds for the CFL conditions. \end{rem}

-\begin{rem} For the cases of $r= 1,2 \,(\mbox{\rm mod}\,4)$, the standard linear explicit RK scheme is not strongly stable \cite[Theorem 4.2]{Sun2019ssp}.
-Our method has the strong stable property for any orders under appropriate CFL conditions. \end{rem}